miso-lims/walkthroughs/1-0-admin-tasks.md

 MISO has some basic reporting capabilities.
 However, it also seems to contain dragons which periodically kill all of MISO when they are disturbed.
 Please avoid the _Reports_ tab so as not to anger the dragons.
+If you require a report, please email gsi@oicr.on.ca for assistance.

 <img src="pics/dragon.jpg">
 Art by Muratt Yalcin for [In the Company of